Last Updated on April 23, 2024 by maximosecrets

 The Ticket Template application allows an administrator to build a template for commonly requested Services or Incidents.
 For example, a new or departing employee, meeting room request, password reset, etc. The Ticket Template references a class of ticket (Service Request, Incident, Problem) and its status must be made Active before it can be used.

 The fields on the Ticket Template are copied to the ticket record when the ticket template is applied to it.
-There are standard fields for Owner or Owner Group, Service Group and Service, Internal Priority and a Vendor field to be used if the work is performed by an external provider.
-The Ticket Template can be classified and the attributes of the classification form the Ticket Template Specification.
+There are standard fields for Owner or Owner Group, Service Group and Service, Internal Priority, and a Vendor field which is used if the work is performed by an external provider.
+The Ticket Template can be classified, and the attributes of the classification form the Ticket Template Specification.
 The classification hierarchy allows an end user to be guided towards requesting the right type of service or identifying the type of incident and the specification is then used to capture additional details specific to that classification.
-For example, a meeting room request might ask for date, preferred start time, duration and number of people.
+For example, a meeting room request might ask for date, preferred start time, duration, and number of people.

 Create and View Service Request